Photo of Philadelphia mayor dining indoors in Maryland sparks criticism

-A picture has surfaced of the mayor enjoying a meal indoors in Chesapeake Bay, Maryland on Sunday.
+A picture has surfaced of the mayor enjoying a meal indoors in Maryland on Sunday.

 The mayor's office confirmed that he went to a friend's restaurant .
 The picture has since gone viral because Kenney has staunchly stood by his decision to not allow restaurants in the city to open for indoor dining.